cu-mkp/edition-webpages/docs/about.md

 The focus on sustainability is guided by the principles of [minimal computing](https://go-dh.github.io/mincomp/about/) which the Project applies through an emphasis on durability and the use of basic technologies and workflows that have a greater likelihood of persisting.
 The Edition relies upon a common and well-established technology stack: HTML/HTML5 with CSS and JavaScript served statically from a webserver.
 Until the Edition is archived for long-term preservation, infrastructure and content assets are developed and maintained using Apache HTTP Server, React JavaScript Library, Github, AWS CloudFront and S3, and DigitalOcean virtual servers.
 Data format and storage decisions are chosen for their ability to be readily transformed to multiple target formats, and content is routinely exported and converted to open standard formats.

 The component parts of the Edition are detailed further below.
-For more information, please also see [About the Edition](#creation-of-the-edition) and the essays by Terry Catapano and Naomi Rosenkranz, [BnF Ms. Fr.
-640 as a Digital Text](/essays/ann_310_ie_19) and Pamela H. Smith, [Making the Edition of Ms. Fr.
+For more information, please also see [About the Edition](#creation-of-the-edition) and the essays by Naomi Rosenkranz and Terry Catapano, [Digital Development of the Digital Critical Edition of BnF Ms. Fr.
+640](/essays/ann_310_ie_19) and Pamela H. Smith, [Making the Edition of Ms. Fr.
 640](/essays/ann_329_ie_19).

 ### Facsimile Images of BnF Ms. Fr.
 640
 The digital facsimile images of Ms. Fr.
 640 are provided by the BnF’s digital library, [Gallica](https://gallica.bnf.fr/ark:/12148/btv1b10500001g).
 They are integrated into the Edition through its IIIF Manifest, which relates the Project's transcription and translation of the manuscript to the corresponding Gallica folio images via the IIIF Presentation API.